ich777/unraid-aquacomputer-d5next/README.md

+# DEPRECATED - the driver is mostly included in the Kernel

 # Unraid Aquacomputer D5 Next hwmon plugin

 This package contains a hwmon Linux Kernel driver for exposing sensors from various Aquacomputer devices (D5 Next, Quadro, Aquastream XT,...).